 How Much Do the Essential Oils Cost?

 There is a wide range of pricing when it comes to essential oils.
 Let’s take a look at Frankincense, for example; specifically Boswellia Carterii (look at the scientific name because there are different species).
-If go to a MLM company, this oil costs between $180-$200+/ounce (retail).
-Go to a Direct-to-Consumer company, and it costs about $45-$120/ounce.
+If you go to a MLM company, this oil costs around $156-$223/ounce (for non-members).
+Go to a Direct-to-Consumer company, and it costs about $48-$80/ounce.
 Go to Walmart, and you can get it for $3.50/ounce!
 Ummm… that just doesn’t add up!
-You’re being scammed.
-Don’t believe me?
-Check out this video from a man that tests essential oils for a living.
-He takes one of the bottles of “cheap” frankincense and tests it… Spoiler alert: it’s not real, despite the label reading “100% pure essential oil“.

 I would definitely avoid super cheap essential oils at the grocery store, but if you’re asked to pay double the price of what the essential oil should cost, that’s not fair either.
 Below are a few prices of popular essential oil companies for comparison.